 The Virginia Institute of Marine Science (VIMS) offers diverse opportunities for students to engage in cutting-edge research, to learn about the application of marine and ocean science to address complex environmental and societal issues, and to participate in workshops and program that enhance professional development.

-Students who are interested in careers at the science/policy interface may choose to pursue the joint degree option with William and Mary's Public Policy Program (WMPPP) or a sub concentration in Marine Policy in collaboration with WMPPP and the W&M Law School.
+As a part of William & Mary, VIMS is connected with their highly ranked schools in Arts & Sciences, Business, Education, and Law.
+Our students can access courses, resources, and networks across these academic interests to better enhance their graduate experience.
 School of Marine Science students continue to be highly competitive for the National Sea Grant Knauss Marine Policy Fellowship program.
 Those with interests in teaching and public outreach have many opportunities for professional development through coursework, workshops and education and outreach programs.